U.S. sets out case for extradition of Julian Assange | CBC News

 Dozens of Assange supporters protested noisily outside the high-security courthouse as District Judge Vanessa Baraitser began hearing the case.

-Assange watched from the dock at Woolwich Crown Court's court number 2 — brought there from Belmarsh Prison next door, where he has been imprisoned for 10 months.
+Assange, 48, watched from the dock at Woolwich Crown Court's court No. 2 — brought there from Belmarsh Prison next door, where he has been imprisoned for 10 months.
 He spoke to confirm his name and date of birth.
 He nodded toward reporters before taking his seat.

+Just before the lunch break, Assange complained that he was having difficulty concentrating and called the noise from outside "not helpful."

 Assange has been indicted in the U.S. on 18 charges over the publication of classified documents.
 Prosecutors say he conspired with U.S. army intelligence analyst Chelsea Manning to hack into a Pentagon computer and release secret diplomatic cables and military files on the wars in Iraq and Afghanistan.